 A third-generation library employee, Nick Faulk comes to Champlain College with experience as a solo librarian at a rural community college, as a Document Delivery/Interlibrary Loan specialist at a large academic library, and as a college composition instructor.
 At Champlain, Nick designs and delivers information literacy content for online classes, develops instructional videos and guides for website users, delivers in-class library instruction sessions, and provides reference services.

-(Forthcoming) Faulk, N., & Carbery, A. (2018).
+Faulk, N., & Carbery, A. (2019).
 Using motivation theory and research when teaching information literacy online.
 In S. Steiner & M. Rigby (Eds.), Motivating students on a time budget: Pedagogical frames and lesson plans for in-person and online information literacy instruction.
-Chicago: ACRL Press.
+Chicago, IL: ACRL Press.
+Recipient of the 2019 Best Paper Award by the New England chapter of the Association of College & Research Libraries.